navipartner/docs/content/en/docs/retail/pos_processes/how-to/cash_drawer_open/index.md

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **POS Audit Profiles**, and choose the related link.
    Alternatively, you can navigate to the **POS Unit Card** and drill down to the **POS Audit Profile** field.
 2. On the **POS Audit Profile** page, activate the **Bin Eject After Sale** toggle switch.
-3. Make sure the **Bin Eject After Sale** toggle switch is activated for Audit Profiles of all POS units that have the opening mechanism set for the cash drawer.
+3. Make sure the **Bin Eject After Sale** toggle switch is activated for audit profiles of all POS units that have the opening mechanism set for the cash drawer.

 ## Configure an opening mechanism for a POS unit cash drawer with a template